openamundsen/openamundsen/README.md

 [YAML](https://en.wikipedia.org/wiki/YAML) file or be passed directly as a dictionary from within Python.

-This is an example of a model run configuration file:
+This is an example of a YAML configuration file:

 ```yaml
 domain: rofental # name of the model domain (corresponding to the domain part of the spatial input data filenames)